 The Department of East Asian Languages and Literatures offers programs of study leading to the degrees of master of arts (M.A.) and doctor of philosophy (Ph.D.) in East Asian languages and literatures.
-Students may choose to specialize in Chinese or Japanese literary studies.
+Students may choose to specialize in Chinese, Japanese, or Korean literary studies.

 We have a strong record in placing our Ph.D. students.
 The majority of students who have received Ph.D. degrees from EALL have found tenure-track assistant professor positions at four-year U.S. colleges and universities.
 M.A.s have either gone on to study in doctoral programs or found a wide range of employment opportunities, including lecturer positions at the college level.